-The goal is to develop confidence that they don't need to concede without a fight.
-The skills covered will be developed on a case-by-case basis as we learn where their limits are.
+The goal at this level is to develop confidence that you don't need to concede without a fight.
+The skills covered will be developed on a case-by-case basis as we learn what students' limits are.

-I've cross-trained in judo, boxing, kickboxing, wrestling, taekwondo and multiple systems of both jiujitsu & escrima.
-I've competed in full-contact Filipino stick fighting and in taekwondo in the black belt category.
+I earned certificates in jiujitsu, escrima and kempo from internationally renowned instructors.
+I cross-trained in judo, boxing, kickboxing, wrestling, taekwondo and multiple systems of both jiujitsu & escrima.
+I've also competed in full-contact Filipino stick fighting and in taekwondo in the black belt category.

-I earned an engineering master's degree from Rutgers.
-Engineers are trained to apply science to solve problems.
+I earned an engineering masters' from Rutgers.
+Engineering applies science to solve problems.
 I used it dissect, improve, and re-engineer the techniques I was taught.

 Waiting for content ...